Friday, September 24, 2021

 On a clearer day, you can see the snow on the Carpathian Mountains from our house.
 Alas, it was not a clear day.

-Sentimentality aside, the second best thing I can say about this new house is that I know some of you express (you might not say it with words but I can read your non-verbal cues) a reluctance to visit us in Obedin given the lack of municipal water, bad roads, and general chaos that surrounds us here.
+Sentimentality aside, the second best thing I can say about this new house is that some of you are reluctant (you might not say it with words but I can read your non-verbal cues) to visit us in Obedin given the lack of municipal water, bad roads, and general chaos there.
 I understand.

 The last time I checked, neither Obedin (nor Oltenia for that matter), showed up on any "Top 100 Places to Travel" lists.

-However, most people hold at least some romantic notions of Transylvania and it's my hope that the exotic local, running water, and good climate will be sufficient to push anyone hesitating to make the trip.
+However, most people hold at least a vague romantic notion of Transylvania and it's my hope that the exotic local, running water, and good climate will be sufficient motivation for anyone hesitating to make the trip.
 My hope is that, at last, people might actually come and visit us.
 (A quick shout out to Griffin and Logan who were brave enough to make the trip in 2018.)

 I thought not.

 Likely no one is really clamoring for photos and stories of Sibiu, either.
-We've been there too many times for long-time readers to be thrilled with that city.
+We've been there too many times for long-time readers to be interested in that city.

-But we're still dealing with the pandemic and in the interests of safety and responsibility, we're just not going to do that much traveling.
-So you'll get Sibiu and Obedin and maybe Horezu and Vaideeni.
+However, we're still dealing with the pandemic and in the interests of safety and responsibility, we're just not going to do that much traveling.
+So you'll get repeats of Sibiu and Obedin, and maybe Horezu and Vaideeni.

 Just be glad it's not Budapest.